njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ## Load and normalize OSM Counts

 Next step is to load the amenities for each country.
-Since we have also the population for each country, we want to normalize the counts to have an amenity per capita measure.
+Since we have also the population of each country, we want to normalize the counts to have an amenity per capita measure.
 This makes it easier to compare the countries.
-Additionally we want to replace all amenities with count 0 to 0.1, which is helpful when visualizing the data set with logarithmic scale.
+Additionally, we want to replace all amenities with count 0 to 0.1, which is helpful when visualizing the data set with a logarithmic scale.

-The population data is from the [World Bank Open Data](https://data.worldbank.org/) and the poulation count is from 2016.
+The population data is from the [World Bank Open Data](https://data.worldbank.org/) and the population count is from 2016.
 The same applies to the GDP and GNI data, which are also from the World Bank from 2016.

 ```python